EyeVisionsNL/views/README.md

 # English

-## 📌 Important: You need the ViewAssist dashboard.yaml for all views!
+## 📌 Important: You need the ViewAssist dashboard.yaml for all views from ViewAssist!

 🔗 **[ViewAssist Setup Guide](https://dinki.github.io/View-Assist/docs/viewassist-setup)**